gjbex/Fortran-MOOC/docs/file_io.md

 # File I/O

+Up to this point we only discussed a very limited subset of Fortran's file I/O capabilities.
+You read about formatted sequential I/O to read and write text files.
+However, Fortran can also read and write binary files.

+It also has two more access modes for I/O, direct and stream, which each have their specific use cases, although it could be argued that for new development stream I/O would probably be the best choice.

+Finally, you will also learn about eh `inquire` intrinsic procedure that can be used to obtain information on files.

 ## Formatted versus unformatted I/O

 Using formatted I/O has the advantage that files are human readable.
 You can